Boko language: Names

-One person or speaker is called a Bokoni and more persons/speakers are called Bokona and the language of the Bokona/Bussawa people is called Bokonya.

 The Boko people are one of two subgroups of the Bissa people, the other being the Busa people, who speak the Busa language.
 They are not a clan but a subgroup.
-They are related to the Bariba people, who speak the Bariba language, which is a Gur language.
+They are neighbors to the Bariba people, who speak the Bariba language, a Gur language.
 The Bissa people proper speak the Bissa language, which is closely related to Boko.

 Geographic distribution

 Nigeria

 In Nigeria, Boko is spoken in Borgu LGA of Niger State, in Bagudo LGA of Kebbi State, and in Baruten LGA of Kwara state.
 A number of Boko have migrated to other parts of Nigeria, including Abuja.
 The Boko people are referred to as Bussawa in Hausa.

 Benin

 In Benin, Boko is spoken in Alibori and Borgou departments (Segbana and Kalalé Comunes).

 Classification

 Boko language is the most populous of the Mande languages of Benin.
 It is part of the Eastern Mande group, which also includes several other languages spoken across the Volta River and the Borgu Kingdom, including Busa, Bissa, Samo, and Bokobaru.

 Boko speakers also speak Busa, Bariba, Dendi, Hausa, Yoruba, Fulfulde, French, and English.